-This section of the report provides summary information regarding the 2017-2018 LTAP courses that were offered and conducted within Lycoming County.
+This section of the report provides summary information regarding the 2018-2019 LTAP courses that were offered and held within Lycoming County.

-- 5 LTAP classroom style courses were held through the direct assistance of the Lycoming County Planning Commission / Williamsport MPO in Lycoming County during FY 2017-2018.
-LCPC Staff made all preparations needed for hosting all of these courses, including securing course training facility, providing refreshments for participants, registering attendees on LTAP website, etc. and attending the courses where possible. - 88 individuals registered for classes during FY 2017-2018. - 66 individuals actually attended classes and received training during FY 2017-2018. - On average, there were approximately 13 attendees per session. - All 5 courses were held within Lycoming County at the Woodward Fire Hall which is a central location easily accessible to most municipalities and houses ideal training facilities at a reasonable cost.
+- 5 LTAP classroom style courses were held through the direct assistance of the Lycoming County Planning Commission / Williamsport MPO in Lycoming County during FY 2018-2019.
+LCPC Staff made all preparations needed for hosting all of these courses, including securing course training facility, providing refreshments for participants, registering attendees on LTAP website, etc. and attending the courses where possible. - 142 individuals registered for classes during FY 2018-2019. - 115 individuals actually attended classes and received training during FY 2018-2019. - On average, there were approximately 23 attendees per session. - 4 of the courses were held at the Woodward Fire Hall and 1 course was held at the Trade & Transit II Center.
+Both are centrally located and easily accessible to most municipalities and house ideal training facilities at a reasonable cost.